MinnowWare/CdePkg/README.md

 * feature set (complexity and plenty)
 * storage space needed in a flash part (the smaller the better)

-if a standardized programming interface as [ANSI C](https://www.pdf-archive.com/2014/10/02/ansi-iso-9899-1990-1/ansi-iso-9899-1990-1.pdf) is available, additionally a storage space optimization strategy is used, as described below, that splits *wrapper libraries* from *worker drivers*.
+if a standardized programming interface as [ANSI C](https://www.pdf-archive.com/2014/10/02/ansi-iso-9899-1990-1/ansi-iso-9899-1990-1.pdf) is available, in conjunction with a storage space optimization strategy, as described below, that splits *wrapper libraries* from *worker drivers*.

 In the UEFI programming environment not even the smallest piece of code can be cross checked on a different platform, since function names differs in upper/lower case letters, format specifier for